milesvant/nvim.config/README.md

 5. `./setup.sh`
 6. `nvim .`
 7. When nvim opens up, run `:PackerSync` twice.
-8. If you want to use copilot, run `:Copilot setup`.

 Note: on MacOS custom color schemes will generally fail on the default terminal.
 I recommend using [iTerm2](https://iterm2.com/).